ysskrishna/ilabs/README.md

 Copyright (c) 2025 Y. Siva Sai Krishna

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0) License - see the [LICENSE](LICENSE) file for details.

 ---